 Karen Kenyon, a pain practitioner from Sussex Partnership Foundation Trust’s pain management team talks about “Understanding Chronic Pain and its Management”.
 Scientists have learned a lot over the last few years about how our brains process pain.
 Karen explains this new knowledge and shows how knowing about this can help all of us manage or reduce pain.
 She outlines a true story about what happened to Professor Lorimer Moseley, a leading clinical scientist who investigates pain in humans.
 You might want to see him telling his own story in a very funny and thought provoking way.

-Angela Murtagh, a clinical specialist from Pain Management Solutions, talks about pain medication, drugs, their benefits and dangers, and covers frequently asked questions about opiates and cannabis.
+Angela Murtagh, a clinical specialist, talks about pain medication, drugs, their benefits and dangers, and covers frequently asked questions about opiates and cannabis.

 Dawn Bamforth, Engagement Officer (High Weald, Lewes and Havens) from One You East Sussex, explains how One You is helping many patients with their free weight loss and stop smoking programmes.
 Being overweight is one of the main causes of hip and knee OA and losing weight can lower pain levels a lot.
 You can find out more and sign up to One You here